-In February, my tax accountant charged me twice as much as usual for my 2019 tax return even though she knew I am currently unemployed with no income.
-Her reasoning: I had earned well in 2019.
-I was really disappointed in this, not to mention in the errors she made which I had to comb through.
+In February, my tax accountant charged me twice as much as usual for my last tax return even though she knew I am currently unemployed with no income.
+Her reasoning: I had earned well that year.
+I was really disappointed by this, not to mention by the errors she made which I had to comb through.

 What’s up for Q2?

 April, May, and June aren’t going to be as burdened with extraordinary costs like the first quarter was.